 Located in Kayonza District, along the main Kigali - Rusumo highway, Urugo Roadside Café attracts travelers in need of coffee and quick bites.
-The café is also ideal for tourists en route to Akagera National Park.
+The café is also ideal for tourists en route to the neighboring Akagera National Park.

 A stopover at the roadside joint will most likely tempt you to spend money on more than aromatic beverages and snacks.
 Specialty food items, including organic yoghurt, fermented milk and peanut butter are also available.
 These products are processed, packaged and branded by women from the local community.
 Their gifted hands are also responsible for the creation of a wide range of handicrafts displayed in the gift shops set up on both sides of the strategically positioned café.

 The coffee shop and boutiques are outlets of the Urugo Women’s Opportunity Center.
-The state-of-the-art facility was built by Women for Women International, courtesy of Bloomberg Philanthropies and other donors.
+The facility was built by Women for Women International, courtesy of Bloomberg Philanthropies and other donors.

 Women for Women International supports vulnerable women in post-conflict countries.
 In Rwanda, the non-profit organization has groomed more than 76,000 entrepreneurs since 1997.
 Beneficiaries of the center’s yearlong program are equipped with what it takes to access and utilize resources.

 When it comes to the utilization of resources, Urugo Women’s Opportunity Center walks the talk.
 For starters, its roofs are structured to harvest rainwater.
 Collection of this precious resource is done by the large canopy rooftops and funneled to the underground cisterns through a network of pipes.
 A solar pump is used to propel the water to the tank and eventually dispatch it to users in different parts of the facility.